-The Victorian government will roll out a statewide electronic medical record across all hospitals and health services, streamlining access to patient information and replacing paper-based systems.
+The Victorian government will roll out connected electronic medical record systems to more hospitals and health services, streamlining access to patient information and replacing paper-based systems.

-Health minister Mary-Anne Thomas announced the initiative on Thursday, pledging $21.4 million to support the planning and implementation of the system at more than 25 of the state’s 76 health services.
+Health minister Mary-Anne Thomas on Thursday pledged $21.4 million to support the planning and implementation of the systems at more than 25 of the state’s 76 health services.

-Delivery of the “connected and standardised” system, which will move with patients “regardless of the hospital they’re being treated at”, will be led by Hospitals Victoria and the state’s Department of Health.
+Delivery of the “connected and standardised” systems, which will move with patients “regardless of the hospital they’re being treated at”, will be led by Hospitals Victoria and the state’s Department of Health.

 Different patient record services, some of which are paper-based, are currently used across each of Victoria’s 76 health services, the government said.